contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-and-ruby.md

 #     382a48dfa2cb16c47aa2c72f7b23bf09/happycatw.jpg"
 ~~~

-To query all Assets in Space:
+To query all assets in a space:

 ~~~ ruby
 assets = client.assets